What You Need to Know About Michigan’s Implied Consent Laws

 To request a hearing, you must submit an appeal to the Michigan Secretary of State.
 If you do so within the 14-day window, an implied consent hearing will be scheduled to review your case.

-If you fail to respond within 14 days, six points will automatically be added to your driving record and your license will be suspended for one year.
-If this is your second time violating the implied consent law within seven years, your license will be suspended for two years.
+If you fail to respond within 14 days, six points will automatically be added to your driving record, and your license will be suspended for one year.
+A second violation of the Michigan implied consent driver’s license suspension rule within seven years results in a two-year suspension.

 How can a Grand Rapids DUI lawyer defend me against an implied consent violation?

-If you have violated implied consent in Michigan, it’s important that you contact a local OWI attorney ASAP.
+If you have violated implied consent in Michigan, you must contact a local OWI attorney ASAP.
 Keep in mind that once you’re accused of violating the implied consent law, you only have 14 days to request a hearing — so act fast.

 Having the best DUI lawyer in Grand Rapids on your side during an implied consent hearing increases your chances of a better outcome for your case.

-After hearing the facts of your case, a top Grand Rapids DUI attorney like Mark Caldwell may consider a number of potential defenses including, but not limited to:
+After hearing the facts of your case, a top implied consent laws lawyer in Oakland County, MI, like Mark Caldwell, may consider a number of potential defenses, including, but not limited to:

 Remember that with an automatic six points on your license and a one-year license suspension, the consequences of violating Michigan’s implied consent law can be even more severe than first-time DUI offenses.